daledesilva/obsidian_ink/README.md

 # Ink
 A plugin for [Obsidian](https://obsidian.md) that adds the ability to hand write or draw with a stylus between paragraphs in your notes.

+Hand write or draw directly between paragraphs in your notes using a digital pen, stylus, or Apple pencil.
+Useful for handwriting, sketches, scribbles, or even math equations and scientific notation.
+Runs on the tldraw framework and drawing provides an infinite canvas.

 ## 🎥 Demo
 <p align="center">
   <a href="https://www.youtube.com/watch?v=qgir8F7ezNM" target="_blank">